Josi, Predators hold off Ducks 5-3 in rematch of West finals

 ANAHEIM, Calif.
 (AP) — Roman Josi scored one goal and assisted on another as the Nashville Predators built a three-goal lead before holding off the Anaheim Ducks 5-3 Friday night in a rematch of last season’s Western Conference finals.

 Scott Hartnell, Matt Irwin and Viktor Arvidsson also scored for the Predators in the first meeting between the teams since Nashville won their 2016-17 playoff series in six games to reach the Stanley Cup Final.
 Pekka Rinne made 35 saves and P.K.
-Subban added an empty-net goal with 18 seconds left to seal it.
+Subban added an empty-net goal with 18 seconds left.

 The Predators had lost four straight in Anaheim since their previous victory on April 4, 2014.